Trumins/2023_Spring_SAD/Assignment1/assignment1.md

 ### 1.2 Functions of the System

-- The system can realize the management of book resources and support the classification, cataloguing, labeling, indexing, input, modification, deletion, and other functions of the collection of books.
+- The system can realize the management of book resources and support the classification, cataloguing, labelling, indexing, input, modification, deletion, and other functions of the collection of books.
 - The system can manage the borrowing information and support readers' borrowing, returning, renewing, and other businesses.
 - The system supports the management of reader information and the operation of user account registration, login, and password modification.
 In addition, readers can be divided into teachers, students, and the public for separate management, providing different permissions for different types of readers.
 - The system supports a variety of terminals, enabling users to handle services online through various terminals.